State of Delaware Office of Pensions

 The rules also cover the types of work retirees can do when returning to work as casual/seasonal, temporary, or substitute employees.

 In addition, under the State Employee’s Pension Plan there are earnings limitations on what a retiree in the Plan can earn while employed by a State of Delaware organization and still receive their full monthly pension.
-Exceeding the annual earnings limit of $30,000.00 will result in a reduction to the retiree’s monthly pension.
+Exceeding the annual earnings limit of $40,000.00 will result in a reduction to the retiree’s monthly pension.
+The deduction is $1 for every $2 in earning over the $40,000 limit.
+For example, If you make $50,000.
+You are $10,000 over the limit.
+We will then withhold $5,000 from your pension over the 12 months of the fiscal year following the calendar year in which the monies were earned.

 Retirees who contract with an employer participating in his/her pension plan, or who represent any third party employer that has a contract with an employer participating in his/her pension plan, are required to submit either the Direct or Indirect Certification of Post-Retirement Employment Status form.